JAGFx/FormJS/README.md

 You have SCSS files to allow you to create custom style.

 In `formJSFolder/scss/`, you can find `_core*.scss` files.
-Include it in your custom style to have the base structure of alert.
+Use it as base structure of your custom style.
 Create a folder named with theme name and add two file:

 * `_variables.scss`: Contain YOUR theme variable.
 It use to override core variables